godfat/muack/README.md

 p Muack.verify # true
 ```

-Note that this does not apply to stubs because stubs never run out, thus
+Note that this does not apply to stubs because stubs never run out.
+Instead,
-making stubs defined later have no effects at all.
+the latter stub would overwrite the previous one.

 ``` ruby
 obj = Object.new